roboflow/roboflow-100-benchmark/README.md

 ## RF100

-`RF100` contains the following datasets, carefully chosen from more than 90'000 datasets hosted on our hub.
+`RF100` contains the following datasets, carefully chosen from more than 90'000 datasets hosted on our [universe hub](https://universe.roboflow.com/).

 **TODO** create a table